eryph-org/vagrant-haipa_old/README.md

 Troubleshooting
 ---------------
-Before submitting a GitHub issue, please ensure both Vagrant and vagrant-digitalocean are fully up-to-date.
+Before submitting a GitHub issue, please ensure both Vagrant and vagrant-haipa are fully up-to-date.
 * For the latest Vagrant version, please visit the [Vagrant](https://www.vagrantup.com/) website
 * To update Vagrant plugins, run the following command: `vagrant plugin update`

-* `vagrant plugin install vagrant-digitalocean`
+* `vagrant plugin install vagrant-haipa`
     * Installation on OS X may not working due to a SSL certificate problem, and you may need to specify a certificate path explicitly.
 To do so, run `ruby -ropenssl -e "p OpenSSL::X509::DEFAULT_CERT_FILE"`.
 Then, add the following environment variable to your `.bash_profile` script and `source` it: `export SSL_CERT_FILE=/usr/local/etc/openssl/cert.pem`.